Online services available for NZOSS members, organisations, and individuals

 Open source digital productivity and collaboration tools are available to you, whether you're a social enterprise, school, sole trader, or something else!

 The NZOSS makes a number of online services available for our members—and the broader New Zealand community—to use.
 They provide a showcase of free and open source (FOSS) software tools (more recently, we've started referring to them as "LibreSoftware").
+Many use subdomains of our original NZOSS domain name, but as our organisation's brief has expanded beyond purely software, we've adopted a new brand, Iridescent, which we believe celebrates the fact that diversity of colours are also beautiful!
+Have an explore and let us know if you'd like to try some of these!

 Information and advocacy